E - B O O K S F A Q

 Yes!
 The library has access to over 200,000 e-books, most of which are downloadable in some form.

 Depending on the device you have, you’ll have different options and different instructions.
 For example, *entire* e-books from EBSCO eBooks or Ebook Central can be downloaded to all devices but the Kindle Keyboard / Kindle Touch / Kindle Paperwhite.
 This is because of a Digital Rights Management conflict with the device.
 You can, however, download a chapter PDF from EBSCO eBooks or Ebook Central and put that on your device.
+For download instructions, please see the bottom of this FAQ page.

 3. How do I find e-books?